unicef/design-system/developer-docs.md

 ## Typography

-The default typography is the one defined by user's operating system.
-That way we don't need to download any font.
+The default typography is the one defined by the system.
+That way browsers do not need to download any font.

 <div class="doc-example">
   <h1>h1.
 Heading 1</h1>